MoesLab/Pythonsense/README.md

 2: Monitor IP, Subnet mask and default gateway on the display to test network gears
 3: Monitor and test peripheral devices for Bluetooth and Serial
-4: Monitor and control of IoT devices locally or from cloud RGB light, Proxy sensors, Motion sensors, Temp/Humidity sensors, GPS and Relay sensors and so on
+4: Monitor and control of IoT devices locally or from cloud
+//RGB light, Proxy sensors, Motion sensors, Temp/Humidity sensors, GPS and Relay sensors and so on

 Hardware:
 A Raspberry pi with linux kerenel (mine is a version of Debian)